skittles9823/terminalmods/README.md

  - Small updates to the install.
 (Only installs bash files if bash is detected)

 ### v1.3.0
- - Remove $EXTERNAL_STORAGE var and replace with a dynamic $SDCARD var that get set with sed.
+ - Remove $EXTERNAL_STORAGE var and replace with a dynamic $SDCARD var that gets set with sed.
  - Remove bash binary.
  - Sort README.
  - New bash $PS1.
 It's sexy af.